 For those of you mechanical engineers looking to work for a large company, those listed in this post are some of the best out there.
 Between their salary and benefit packages and the opportunities that they provide to work on large-scale, award-winning projects, you can see and do amazing things at these companies.

-We hope this post is helpful to our mechanical engineering readers, and we look forward to continuing to help our readers and our IECD members to create extraordinary engineering careers.
+We hope this post is helpful to our mechanical engineering readers, and we look forward to continuing to help our readers to create extraordinary engineering careers.
+If you are interested in receiving our free inspirational career e-mails for engineers, please enter in your information below.